tanyastead/fungal-repository/README.md

 ### C. Visualising DEGs for a specific contrast
 To visualise DE data, the user can click an experimental contrast, which will bring the user to the 'Experiments' tab.
 This tab displays all DEGs identified in that contrast.
 The 'Experiments' tab contains 3 subtabs, displaying the data in 3 formats:

 1. `Data Table` - a table with 6 columns displaying DEGs.
-The columns are: `Gene`, displaying gene ID; `Functional Annotation`, showing gene description, with text hyperlinked to the corresponding GO web page when GO terms are present in the input file; `Log2-fold change`, showing the log<sub>2</sub>-fold change value to 3 decimal places; `Log-Fold change standard error`, showing the log<sub>2</sub>-fold change standard error to 3 decimal places; `P-Value`, showing the p-value of the log<sub>2</sub>-fold change to 3 decimal places; `P-Adjusted`, showing the p-adjusted value of the log<sub>2</sub>-fold change to 3 decimal places.
+The columns are:
+    - `Gene`, displaying gene ID;
+    - `Functional Annotation`, showing gene description, with text hyperlinked to the corresponding GO web page when GO terms are present in the input file;
+    - `Log2-fold change`, showing the log<sub>2</sub>-fold change value to 3 decimal places;
+    - `Log-Fold change standard error`, showing the log<sub>2</sub>-fold change standard error to 3 decimal places;
+    - `P-Value`, showing the p-value of the log<sub>2</sub>-fold change to 3 decimal places;
+    - `P-Adjusted`, showing the p-adjusted value of the log<sub>2</sub>-fold change to 3 decimal places.
 2. `Volcano Plot` - an interactive volcano plot of log<sub>2</sub>-fold change against p-value.
 Hovering over a point will display gene ID and functional annotation, if available, and clicking on a point will navigate the user to the 'Gene Info' tab, which displays the functional annotation and GO terms associated with that gene.
 3. `Expression Heatmap` - an interactive heatmap showing differential expression of up to 30 genes across all contrasts associated with the study.
+In order to display the heatmap, the user must use the sidepanel to refine the dataset such that fewer than 30 genes are displayed.
 Hovering over a tile will display gene ID, log<sub>2</sub>-fold change and functional annotation, if available, and clicking on a point will navigate the user to the 'Gene Info' tab, which displays the functional annotation and GO terms associated with that gene.

+Regardless of which tab is selected, to the left of the page is a sidepanel where the user can refine the data.
+Changes to the dataset in reponse to user commands are instantaneous and are reflected across the data table, volcano plot, and expression heatmap.

+Using the sidepanel, the user can refine the dataset based on gene ID.
+This is an autocomplete functionality, so exact gene IDs do not necessarily need to be known.
+Datasets can also be refined based on gene description keyword.
+Clicking on the `down arrow` button displays the search logic functionality, allowing the user to switch from AND to OR logic.
+The user can also set thresholds for p-value, p-adjusted value, and log<sub>2</sub>-fold change absolute value.
+Regarding log<sub>2</sub>-fold change, the user can use the radio buttons to specify whether all differentially expressed genes should be displayed, only upregulated genes, or only downregulated genes.

+The `Clear` button at the bottom of the sidepanel clears all the inputs and resets the dataset back to its original view.

+### D. Viewing additional gene information
+As mentioned earlier, clicking on a point or tile on the volcano plot or heatmap will navigate the user to the 'Gene Info' tab.
+This tab will displays a table with 3 columns:
+- `Gene` - displaying the gene ID
+- `GO Term` - showing all GO terms associated with that gene.
+These are set as hyperlinks, and clicking on them will navigate the user to their respective GO webpages
+- `Gene Description` - showing the functional description associated with the gene

+Clicking the `Back` button, located above the table, navigates the user back to the 'Experiments' tab.

+### E. Uploading data
+The repository contains an 'Upload' tab where the user can eaily upload their own datasets to the repository.
+DEG data for each contrast must be uploaded separately, and data for at least 1 contrast must be uploaded prior to the addition of functional annotation data.

+To upload DEG data, the user must enter information regarding author, year, fungal species, keywords, and study description into the appropriate fields and choose the file containing the DEG data for that contrast.
+Clicking the `Upload` button will automatically upload the dataset to the repository.

+To upload functional annotation data, the user must choose the file containing functional annotation and select if the second column of the file contains GO terms or gene descriptions.
+Clicking on the `Upload` button will automatically upload the functional annotations to the repository.
+Uploading functional annotation data only needs to be done once per study.

+Hovering over the information tooltip will display a short description of the type of information that should be inputted into each field.